natty6418/DoseAlert/README.md

-Here's a modified version of the README tailored specifically for your **DoseAlert** app:

 # DoseAlert – Your Medication Management App 💊

 **DoseAlert** is an intuitive medication management app designed to help users schedule, track, and receive reminders for their medications seamlessly.